PaulEcoffet/roborobo3/roborobo3/docs/tuto/basic_usage.md

 Pyroborobo.close()
 ```

-PyWorldModel also provides `camera_objects_ids` giving the id of the object seen if any  (otherwise -1), `camera_normalized_distance` (slow due to numpy copy operation) and `camera_angles` (angles in radian between (-π, π].
-0 = just in front, negative = on the right, positive = on the left).
+Controller also provides `get_object_at` giving the reference of the object seen if any  (otherwise None) and many other
+helper methods.

-All camera output are `numpy.view` on the raw memory from roborobo, any modification on these value triggers a numpy copy that can impact the fps of roborobo by *a lot*.
+All camera output are `numpy.view` on the raw memory from roborobo, any modification on these value triggers a numpy
+copy that can impact the fps of roborobo by *a lot*.
 Avoid copy the most to avoid performance issues.